TULiberalArts/Philosophy/pages/graduate.md

 ## Earn an MA or PhD in Philosophy
 Granting its first PhD in 1971, the Department of Philosophy has a proud history in Philadelphia.
 Our scholarly community consists of a cohesive group of graduate students and faculty who work across the traditions of Anglo-American and European philosophy, contemporary issues and historical scholarship.
 In spite of a challenging job market, our MA and PhD graduates are successful in landing academic and non-academic philosophy-related positions.
 Temple graduates teach in Europe, the US, Asia and beyond.
 Check out what our [current graduate students](https://sites.google.com/site/tuphilgrads/) are studying to get a sense of our comprehensive department.

+Please visit the [Philosophy Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/philosophy) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 Temple’s philosophy faculty are internationally acclaimed in key philosophical areas that include aesthetics, ancient philosophy, ethics, early modern and Kant/post-Kantian European philosophy, epistemology, feminism, philosophy of language, philosophy of science and pragmatism.
 We have an especially rich history and continuing presence in the field of aesthetics - Monroe Beardsley and John Fisher were former faculty.
 Faculty members publish with leading journals and publishing houses, representing Temple nationally and abroad.

 ## MA in Philosophy